Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds: Proof of the equivalence result

-In addition $\mathsf F$ is convex in $L^1_+(X,\mm)$. \end{proposition} We refer to \cite[Lemma 4.10]{AGS11a} for the \emph{proof}, {observing only that $\Gq{f}$ is well defined $\mm$-a.e. in the class of functions satisfying $f_N:=\min\{f,N\}\in\cV$ for all $N$ thanks to the locality property \eqref{eq:74}}.
-By applying the results of \cite{AGS11a} we can prove that $(\sH t)_{t\ge0}$ is a continuous semigroup in $\probt X$ and we can calculate the dissipation rate of the entropy functional along it.
-Some of the results below are very simple in the case $\mm(X)<\infty$, {where the function $V$ in \eqref{eq:8} reduces to a constant.}
+We refer to \cite{AGS11a}, Lemma~4.10, for the \emph{proof}, {observing only that $\Gamma(f)$ is well defined $\mm$-a.e. in the class of functions satisfying $f_N:=\min\{f,N\}\in\cV$ for all $N$ thanks to the locality property \eqref{eq74}}.
+By applying the results of \cite{AGS11a}, we can prove that $(\sH{t})_{t\ge0}$ is a continuous semigroup in $\probt X$ and we can calculate the dissipation rate of the entropy functional along it.
+Some of the results below are very simple in the case $\mm(X)<\infty$, {where the function $V$ in \eqref{eq8} reduces to a constant.}

-\begin{lemma}[Estimates on moments, Fisher information, Entropy, metric derivative] If $f\in L^2(X,\mm)$ is a probability density, for $\mu_t=\sP t f \mm$ it holds
+\begin{lemma}[(Estimates on moments, Fisher information, Entropy, metric derivative)] If $f\in L^2(X,\mm)$ is a probability density, for $\mu_t=\sP t f \mm $ it holds

 If $f\in L^1(X,\mm)$ is a probability density, for every $T>0$ there exists $C_T>0$ such that